-- 5. Do one of the following: - Type a single internal extension. - Select Extension Range and type the starting extension and ending extension. - 6.
+- 5. Do one of the following: - Type a single internal extension. - Type a range of extensions by typing the starting extension and ending extension separated by a dash. - 6.
 Click OK.
 Note that the entries are compared to the values in raw SMDR data.
 They are not converted to fully qualified numbers for SMDR Extension processing.
 (The values in the SMDR data may be converted to fully qualified numbers by the Dialing Plan after the SMDR Extension comparison has occurred, but this information is only stored in the destination field of the call information associated with the recording file.
-It is not used for Policy or SMDR Extension processing.) - 7.
-Repeat steps 3 and 4 for each SMDR extension or range.
+It is not used for Policy or SMDR Extension processing.)

+7. Repeat steps 3 and 4 for each SMDR extension or range.

-Note If the handling options are grayed out after you add one or more extensions to the list, a Span that is not upgraded to v7.1.1 or later is assigned to the Switch.
+Note If the handling options are grayed out after you add one or more extensions to the list, a Span that is not upgraded to v5.1.1 is assigned to the Switch.
 Since this Span cannot support the new functionality until it is upgraded, the options are unavailable.
 If you upgrade all Spans and CRCs, the options become available.
+Legacy Protected Extension behavior is applied when pre-6.1.1 Spans are present.